sj-webdev/css-training/README.md

 will this work as an additional commit to my file?
 I'll be testing it first since I'm not making any progress in my entries here in github now testing again since I have created a branch
+I think it worked
+but I have no idea what is going on